 Pre-Workout Massage Gun Routine

 A massage gun can be used in your pre-workout routine to help warm up your muscles.
 This increases blood flow to the parts of your body you’re going to exercise.
-When your muscles are activated and warm, it may also improve your Journal of Sports Science and Medicine “The Acute Effects of a Percussive Massage Treatment with a Hypervolt Device on Plantar Flexor Muscles’ Range of Motion and Performance” View Source during your workout.
+When your muscles are activated and warm, it may also improve your range of motion Journal of Sports Science and Medicine “The Acute Effects of a Percussive Massage Treatment with a Hypervolt Device on Plantar Flexor Muscles’ Range of Motion and Performance” View Source during your workout.

 Note that a massage gun should be only one part of your pre-workout routine.
 You should continue incorporating light cardio and dynamic stretching to reduce the risk of injury.